etf1/kafka-message-scheduler/README.md

 * scheduler-target-topic: the topic to send the message to
 * scheduler-target-key: the key to use when sending the triggered schedule to the target topic

-That is all you need, the paylaod will be the one defined in the schedule message.
+That is all you need, the payload will be the one defined in the schedule message.
 Warning: if the payload of the message changes, a new schedule message should be send to the scheduler topic.

 Example: